ibm-cloud-docs/openshift/odf-virt-performance.md

 ```
 {: pre}

 Review the output to identify the current CPU and memory requests and limits for each OSD container.
-If the actual usage approaches or exceeds these values, increasing the limits can improve performance.
+Note these values so that you can compare them with actual usage in the next command.
+If CPU or memory usage consistently approaches the configured limits, increasing the limits might help reduce resource bottlenecks.

-To check actual resource consumption, run the following command and compare the output to the limits you noted:
+To check actual resource consumption, run the following command and compare the CPU and memory usage with the limits that you noted:

 ```sh
 oc adm top pods -n openshift-storage -l app=rook-ceph-osd